kraker/alexkraker.com/content/posts/kvdo.md

 * <https://issues.redhat.com/browse/RHDFEED-1283>
   Hopefully this get's to the right place.

-According to the [Red Hat Bugzilla - Migrated Products](https://bugzilla.redhat.com/page.cgi?id=redhat/migrated_products.html) page I'm supposed to be able to submit bug reports for RHEL 7/8/9 etc. there.
+According to the [Red Hat Bugzilla - Migrated Products](https://bugzilla.redhat.com/page.cgi?id=redhat/migrated_products.html) page I'm supposed to be able to submit bug reports for RHEL 7/8/9 in Jira now.
 Do I need to submit a bug report about not being able to submit bug reports?
 If any Red Hat engineers happen upon this, let me know!

 ### Steps to reproduce